syelan34/dxbc2pica/README.md

 python3 converter.py [-i, --input INPUT] [-o, --output OUTPUT]
 ```
 If an input is not specified, will use stdin, and if output is not specified will use stdout.

+>[!NOTE]
+>The Microsoft `fxc` compiler outputs some extra info at the start of the file which should be removed.
+>At the moment this doesn't get handled automatically but is planned for the future.